bhanusumanth/face_landmarks/README.md

 # face_landmarks
- Facial landmarks includes 68 face points are detected in this program using Dlib and OpenCV 3  in Python.
+ Facial landmarks includes 68 face points  detected in this program using Dlib and OpenCV 3  in Python.
  To execute this program, shape_predictor_68_face_landmarks.dat,a pretrained model is needed in the directory where this program is stored.